 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20400):

-A TWT scheduled STA may request to become a member of a broadcast TWT by transmitting a frame to its associated AP that contains a TWT element with the Negotiation Type subfield set to 3 and the TWT commandfield set to Request TWT or Suggest TWT or Demand TWT.
+A TWT scheduled STA may request to become a member of a broadcast TWT by transmitting a frame to its associated AP that contains a TWT element with the Negotiation Type subfield set to 3 and the TWT Setup Command(#20400) field set to Request TWT or Suggest TWT or Demand TWT.
 The TWT Parameter set indicates the Broadcast TWT ID of the broadcast TWT that the STA is requesting to join.
 See Table 26-7 (Broadcast TWT membership exchanges).

 26.8.2 Individual TWT agreements